jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * run subsequent commands in `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_ terminal

 *****************************************************************************
-make a test Driven Development Environment
+make a test driven development environment
 ****************************************************************************************

 I open a terminal in the Interactive Development Environment (IDE) and type the following commands to make the project